I. Publication and Authorship

 - By sending the final versions of the texts meant to be published in Media Literacy and Academic Research, the authors and co-authors simultaneously express their consent with publishing the texts in the open-access electronic archive which is available on the journal’s website and with registration of the text in electronic databases that currently process and index data related to the journal.

-- The authors, whose texts have been published in the journal, are entitled to receive print copy of the journal free of charge.
-Print edition will be sent to them by regular mail.
+- Since the journal is being published only online (since April 2022), the authors, whose texts have been published in the journal, won’t receive print copy of the journal.
 Electronic version of the journal is available via open access on the journal’s website.

 - Authors submit their manuscripts electronically, via the e-mail address stated above.